 - Dating Power Dynamics – the ebook

-The study of how power and influence is negotiated within intimate and potentially longer-term relationships
+The study of how power and influence is negotiated within close relationships and intimate relationships

 First of all, let’s get this out of the way:

 One of clearest signs of a toxic and potentially abusive relationship is a partner that within the context of an intimate relationship focuses mostly or solely on power

 That being said, power dynamics are present and crucial in all relationships, including the best relationships.